broadtoad/Flight_Tracker/README.md

 # Flight_Tracker
 Tool to monitor airline flights (SW) and optionally send notifications when prices go below a set threshold/price point.

 Tool can be used to monitor cheapest roundtrip or oneway flights, or specific flights using the `--flight_numbers` flag.
+If you're not sure where you would like to fly, you can also check for the cheapest flights for all available destinations using the `--flight_finder` flag (experimental).

 Notes: Use at your own risk.
 Scraping data may be in violation of flight company's Terms of Service.
-Flight tracking by user account has been removed.
-SW changes their website too often for this to work long term.

 ## Installation